project-chip/connectedhomeip/src/android/CHIPTool/README.md

 | x86         | x86        |
 | x86_64      | x64        |

+## Building CHIPTool

+Complete the following steps to build CHIPTool:

-1. Checkout the CHIP repo
+1. Check out the CHIP repository.

-2. On the command line, `cd` into the top CHIP directory and run:
+2. In the command line, run the following command from the top CHIP directory:

     ```shell
     sudo apt-get install -y swig # "brew install swig" for macOS.
     TARGET_CPU=arm64 ./scripts/examples/android_app.sh
     ```

-    See table above for other values of `TARGET_CPU`.
+    See the table above for other values of `TARGET_CPU`.

-3. Open the project in Android Studio and run **Sync Project with Gradle Files**
+3. Open the project in Android Studio and run **Sync Project with Gradle Files**.

-4. Click **Make Project** to build an Android package.
-Alternatively, on the command line, run:
+4. Use one of the following options to build an Android package:

+   - Click **Make Project** in Android Studio.
+   - Run the following command in the command line:

      ```shell
      cd src/android/CHIPTool
      ./gradlew build
      ```

-    The debug Android package will generated at _./app/build/outputs/apk/debug/app-debug.apk_
+The debug Android package `app-debug.apk` will be generated at `./app/build/outputs/apk/debug/`.